Scott Pearson | Executive Director

 Lenora Robinson Mills | Chief Operating Officer

-Lenora Robinson Mills is the Chief Operating Officer at DC PCSB, managing all internal operations.
-Prior to joining the agency, Ms. Mills was Chief Operating Officer at Harlem Village Academies, a network of five public charter schools serving the Harlem community in New York City.
-In her previous role, Ms. Mills managed all school operations, including data and technology, facilities, budgeting, human resources, compliance and legal issues, student discipline, strategic planning and organizational culture.
-Ms. Mills received her bachelor’s degree in International Business/Finance from Howard University and her Masters in Business Administration and Masters in Education from Stanford University.
-While at Stanford, Ms. Mills worked with Cesar Chavez Public Charter School through the Education Pioneers Graduate Fellows Program.
-Prior to graduate school, Ms. Mills was an Investment Associate at ICV Partners, a middle market private equity firm, and an Analyst at UBS Investment Bank in their Global Media Group.
-Although she hails from Richmond, Virginia, she has lived in Washington, DC, New York City and Northern California.
+Lenora Robinson Mills is the Chief Operating Officer at DC PCSB, managing all internal finance, operations, HR, organizational development and culture, data/IT systems and strategic initiatives, including sector planning and school closures.
+Prior to joining the agency, Ms. Mills was COO at Harlem Village Academies, a network of five public charter schools in New York City.
+There she managed all school operations, including data and technology, facilities, budgeting, HR, compliance and legal issues, student discipline, strategic planning, and organizational culture.
+Ms. Mills received her bachelor’s degree in International Business/Finance from Howard University and her MBA and Masters in Education from Stanford University.
+Prior to graduate school, Ms. Mills worked on Wall Street in investment banking and private equity.

 Marvin Cross | Finance Manager